 Most polyps are noncancerous, and the type of polyp may be identified during a colonoscopy.

-If the laboratory does find any cancerous polyps during the analysis, however, you will begin to work with an oncologist, colorectal surgeon, and your CF care team to discuss the role of further imaging to stage the
+If the lab does find any cancerous polyps during the analysis, you will begin to work with an oncologist, colorectal surgeon, and your CF care team to discuss the role of further imaging to stage the cancer.
+The stage of a colorectal cancer depends on how deeply it has grown into the intestinal wall and if it has spread outside the colon or rectum.

 Once the cancer has been staged, your team will work with you to discuss your treatment options, which may include surgery, chemotherapy, radiation, immunotherapy, and pain management, such as palliative care.

-The American Society of Clinical Oncology offers a list of questions to ask your health care team to help you better understand your diagnosis, treatment plan, and overall care.
+The American Cancer Society offers a list of questions to ask your health care team to help you better understand your diagnosis, treatment plan, and overall care.